hrshmeher/Image-Captioning/README.md

 - A pre-trained captioning model (caption_model.h5).
 - Word-to-index and index-to-word mappings saved as numpy files (word_to_index.npy and index_to_word.npy).
 - A tokenizer used to tokenize the captions saved as a JSON file (tokenizer.json).
-- An example image (example.jpg) for caption generation.